 The first randomized controlled trial (RCT) of any intervention with war-traumatized children and the first RCT of a successful, comprehensive mind-body approach with any traumatized population were published in the Journal of Clinical Psychiatry in 2008, showing highly significant and lasting changes in symptoms of post-traumatic stress disorder (PTSD).

 The war murdered some of my classmates and it made me feel awful, have nightmares.
 I hardly could eat anything.
 [After learning mind-body skills] now I feel much better, and keep practicing the skills at home.Albulena Berisha (age 14)

 Our Published Research

-82 high school students in Kosovo participated in this randomized-controlled study.
-The program was conducted by teachers in an educational, supportive small group setting and included meditation, guided imagery, breathing techniques, and biofeedback as well as self-expression through words, drawings, and movement.
-All the students met the criteria for posttraumatic stress disorder (PTSD) which was measured using the Harvard Trauma Questionnaire.
-Following the program, the number of students having symptoms indicating PTSD was significantly reduced from 100% to 18%..
-The reduction in symptoms was maintained at a 3 month follow-up.
+Eighty-two high school students in Kosovo participated in this randomized controlled study.
+The program was conducted by teachers in an educational, supportive small group setting and included meditation, guided imagery, breathing techniques and biofeedback, as well as self-expression through words, drawings and movement.
+All the students met the criteria for post-traumatic stress disorder (PTSD), which was measured using the Harvard Trauma Questionnaire.
+Following the program, the percentage of students having symptoms indicating PTSD was significantly reduced from 100% to 18%.
+The reduction in symptoms was maintained at a three-month follow up.